adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 ### Checking for Failures in the Current Test ###

-`HasFatalFailure()` in the `::testing::Test` class returns `true` if an assertion in the current test has suffered a fatal failure.
+`HasFatalFailure()` in the `::testing::Test` class returns `true` if an assertion in the current out has suffered a fatal failure.
 This allows functions to catch fatal failures in a sub-routine and return early.